Frequently Asked Questions

 How do I get an appointment with medical genetics?

-Patients are seen with a referral only.
-This can be from any doctor, nurse practitioner, or midwife.
+Patients can only be seen by Medical Genetics once a referral has been sent and approved by a member of our team.
+A referral can be sent from any doctor, nurse practitioner, or midwife.
 If you do not have a primary care provider, walk-in clinic providers can make referrals.
-Once a referral is received, the team reviews the referral to see if a genetics consultation is appropriate for your care.
+Once a referral is received, the Genetics team reviews the referral to see if you are eligible for a genetics appointment.

 I was referred to medical genetics by my healthcare provider.
 How long will it be until I get an appointment?